 Leadership

-DCJ provides assistance to state and local agencies in the criminal justice system
+DCJ provides assistance to state and local agencies in the criminal justice system.

 DCJ provides assistance by analyzing policy, conducting criminal justice research, managing programs and administering grants.